-Due to its physical/chemical properties, low cost, and availability, oil is the most common lubricant around, used to slow down wear and tear caused by friction.
-It is to no surprise then that oil analysis plays an important role in equipment maintenance.
+Oil is the most common lubricant around, mainly because it is easily available at a low cost and it does such a good job at slowing wear and tear from friction.
+It is no surprise that oil analysis plays an important role in equipment maintenance.

 What is oil analysis?

 Oil analysis is an important part of “tribology,” the study of wear in machinery.
 Oil analysis uses various tools and techniques to reveal the properties of lubricating oil.
 This is important because the oil condition reflects the condition of the machine.
 In other words, it is like a blood test for your machinery.

 Some results of performing oil analysis include:

 - prolonged useful life of bearings, gearboxes, and other rotating equipment

 Because of these benefits, fleet managers, in particular, have a strong incentive to perform frequent engine oil analyses.

 There are many different types of tests that will evaluate a variety of oil characteristics, each providing its own insight into the health of the equipment.
 Here are some of the most common routine tests.

 Viscosity is the most important characteristic of a lubricant.

 A viscosity reading too high or too low can be the symptom – or the cause – of a variety of problems.
 It can be the result of using an incorrect lubricant or contamination from antifreeze or other solvent.
 Changes in viscosity can lead to problems such as oxidation or thermal stressors.